 Because Merida is the cultural capital of the Yucatán, there is a lot of well-preserved history here that is worth your time.
 Pick one musem, or visit them all!

-El Gran Museo del Mundo Maya is dedicated to celebrating Mayan history.
+El Gran Museo del Mundo Maya celebrates Mayan history.
 Here, you’ll find a permanent collection of well-preserved Mayan artifacts.
-Admission is around $5 - $8 USD for adults.
+Admission is around $5 – $8 USD for adults.

 The Anthropology and History Museum is a museum located inside Palacio Canton on the Paseo de Montejo that features an extensive collection of local Mayan history and anthropology.
 If you want to explore one of Merida’s iconic century-old mansions and learn more about the history of the area, this is a great place to do it.
 Admission is around $2 – 4 USD for adults.

-The City Museum of Merida is housed in a historic 100-year-old building that was inaugurated by the governor of Merida in the early 1900s.
+The City Museum of Merida houses a historic 100-year-old building that was inaugurated by the governor of Merida in the early 1900s.
 It’s free to enter.

 El Museo Fernando Garcia Ponce Macay features permanent exhibitions from Yucatecan artists and visiting exhibits from throughout Mexico.
 A must-visit if you enjoy contemporary art and local makers!
 Admission is free here as well.

 Quinta Montes Molina, mentioned earlier, is a museum located inside a mansion on Paseo de Montejo.
 The residence is still owned by the same family and features all the opulence you could possibly imagine – original European furniture, Italian crystal, French art, porcelain sculptures, and more.
 Guided tours cost around $5 – 8 and are provided in Spanish and English.
 Or, you can visit on your own after a quick introduction to the residence for about $1 less.